Site QA with AI: Broken Links, Missing Alt, Thin Pages

 FAQ

-- How often should I run a full QA?: Monthly for active sites, quarterly otherwise.
-Always after a major change.
+• How often should I run a full pass?
+Monthly for an actively edited site, quarterly otherwise, and always immediately after a route/slug change or content migration.

 Tags: #Indie dev #AI-assisted build #Workflow #Technical SEO